ibm-cloud-docs/cephaas/block_storage_volume_sds_delete.md

 {: #deleting-block-volume-api}
 {: api}

 Make a `DELETE /volumes/{volume_id}` request to delete a volume.
 This operation cannot be reversed.
-For this request to succeed, the volume must not be attached to any hosts.
+For this request to succeed, the volume must not be mapped to any hosts.

 ```sh
 curl -X DELETE '$sds_api_endpoint/v1/volumes/{volume-id}' \